bombasticSlacks/Aspirant/Game/Example-Gear.md

 A patching kit has 5 uses, and replenishing a use costs 1 silver.

 #### Reagent Bag
 A well constructed satchel of elixirs, dried powdered items, and other small bits that can count as a replacement for other bits.
-When you go to craft or perform a ritual, you can substitute items from your reagent bag for any bit that costs up to 3 silver.
+When you go to craft or perform a ritual, you can substitute items from your reagent bag for any [Bits](Resources#Bits).

-A reagent bag initially comes with 10 silver worth of abstract bits in it that can be restocked at civilization.
+A reagent bag initially comes with 15 silver worth of abstract bits in it that can be restocked at civilization.

 #### Simple Instrument
 A musical tool of rudimentary design.
 Basic instruments will be cheaper than expensive very fancy instruments and produce simpler sounds.